Common hand complaints explained

 We use our hands throughout the day with a high level of function we often take for granted.

-As a hand and upper extremity specialist, I see dozens of patients each week complaining of fingers that lock, click or go numb.
+As a hand and upper extremity specialist, I see dozens of patients each week who complain of fingers that lock, click or go numb.

 These conditions are annoying, painful and are generally seen more often in women than in men.
 They’re particularly common in patients whose work requires repetitive use of the hands.